Narrative: In mythology

-Structure
+Mythic structure

 In the absence of a known author or original narrator, myth narratives are oftentimes referred to as prose narratives.
 Prose narratives tend to be relatively linear regarding the time period they occur in, and are traditionally marked by its natural flow of speech as opposed to the rhythmic structure found in various forms of literature such as poetry and haikus.
 The structure of prose narratives allows it to be easily understood by many—as the narrative generally starts at the beginning of the story, and ends when the protagonist has resolved the conflict.
 These kinds of narratives are generally accepted as true within society, and are told from a place of great reverence and sacredness.
 Myths are believed to occur in a remote past—one that is before the creation or establishment of the civilization they derive from, and are intended to provide an account for things such as humanity's origins, natural phenomenon, and human nature.
 Thematically, myths seek to provide information about oneself, and many are viewed as among some of the oldest forms of prose narratives, which grants traditional myths their life-defining characteristics that continue to be communicated today.

 Another theory regarding the purpose and function of mythological narratives derives from 20th Century philologist Georges Dumézil and his formative theory of the "trifunctionalism" found in Indo-European mythologies.
 Dumèzil refers only to the myths found in Indo-European societies, but the primary assertion made by his theory is that Indo-European life was structured around the notion of three distinct and necessary societal functions, and as a result, the various gods and goddesses in Indo-European mythology assumed these functions as well.
 The three functions were organized by cultural significance, with the first function being the most grand and sacred.
 For Dumèzil, these functions were so vital, they manifested themselves in every aspect of life and were at the center of everyday life.